simrenbasra/simys-blog/_posts/2025-08-31-email_genie_part7.md

 - **Level 2 (middle layer)**

-    - A more detailed map showing major cities connected by motorways
+    - A more detailed map showing more nodes and connections

     - Repeat similarity calculates to find nodes closest to the query